19 Top Dishes and Foods of Wales

 Ingredients and Preparation

-Popular Types of Welsh Food
+Popular Types of Welsh Dishes

 Welsh dishes are a combination of the cooking styles, traditions, and recipes associated with Wales, considered symbols of Welsh food.
 Traditional Welsh cooking emerged from the daily lives of working people, who utilized the limited resources available to them.